At the hearing

 You must take the documents you’re using to support the case.

-You can’t claim for expenses for going to the hearing.
+You cannot claim for expenses for going to the hearing.

 What happens at the hearing